 Significant differences - Users may conduct a statistical test to see if the difference between an ACS estimate and any other chosen estimates is statistically significant at a given confidence level.
 "Statistically significant" means that the difference is not likely due to random chance alone.
-With the two estimates (Est_1 and Est_2) and their respective standard errors (SE_1 and SE_2), calculate
+With the two estimates (Est1 and Est2) and their respective standard errors (SE1 and SE2), calculate a Z statistic:

-$$Z = \frac{Est_1 - Est_2}{\sqrt{(SE_1)^2 + (SE_2)^2}}$$
+$$Z = \frac{Est_1 - Est_2}{\sqrt{(SE_1)^2 + (SE_2)^2}}$$ (9)

 If Z > 1.645 or Z < -1.645, then the difference can be said to be statistically significant at the 90 percent confidence level.
-[Note that we are now recommending that +/-1.645 be used to determine significance.
-Previous ACS Accuracy of the Data documents suggested using +/-1.65.]
-Any estimate can be compared to an ACS estimate using this method, including other ACS estimates from the current year, the ACS estimate for the same characteristic and geographic area but from a previous year, Census 2000 100 percent counts and long form estimates, estimates from other Census Bureau surveys, and estimates from other sources.
-Not all estimates have sampling error - Census 2000 100 percent counts do not, for example, although Census 2000 long form estimates do - but they should be used if they exist to give the most accurate result of the test.
+Any estimate can be compared to an ACS estimate using this method, including other ACS estimates from the current year, the ACS estimate for the same characteristic and geographic area but from a previous year, 2010 Census counts, estimates from other Census Bureau surveys, and estimates from other sources.
+Not all estimates have sampling error (2010 Census counts do not, for example), but they should be used if they exist to give the most accurate result of the test.

-Users are also cautioned to not rely on looking at whether confidence intervals for two estimates overlap to determine statistical significance, because there are circumstances where that method will not give the correct test result.
+Users are also cautioned to not rely on looking at whether confidence intervals for two estimates overlap or not to determine statistical significance, because there are circumstances where that method will not give the correct test result.
+If two confidence intervals do not overlap, then the estimates will be significantly different (i.e. the significance test will always agree).
+However, if two confidence intervals do overlap, then the estimates may or may not be significantly different.
 The Z calculation above is recommended in all cases.